ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_configure_ovhcloud_backint_agent_several_buckets/guide.en-gb.md

 About the recovery of your SAP HANA database, please refer to our guide [Install and use OVHcloud Backint Agent for SAP HANA](/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_install_ovhcloud_backint_agent#recovery).

-Steps are same, even if you use different S3 Object Storage buckets for your `DATA` and `LOG` backups.
+The steps are the same, even if you use different S3 Object Storage buckets for your `DATA` and `LOG` backups.

 ## Go further